''Well - he was asked to leave. it's almost unheard of.''

 ''Mind if I sit here?''
 A woman with wild, curly hair and a face that

-immediately irritated the hell out of Spike gestured to the seat across from
+immediately irritated the hell out of Spike gestured to the seat across

 him.
 Her demeanor screamed ''victim.''
 Spike gave her a charming smile.